rwilson504/Blogger/Bing-Maps-Control/article.md

 # Bing Maps PCF Control

 # Overview
-This PCF allows you to display view information containing latitude and longitude information with Bing Maps.
+This PCF control allows you to display information for a view that contains latitude and longitude information within Bing Maps.
 The Info Box for each pushpin that is created on the map also gives you the ability to open the selected record.

 ![Bing Maps Control Demonstration](https://github.com/rwilson504/Blogger/blob/master/Bing-Maps-Control/images/bing-maps-control.gif?raw=true)